mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 };
 ```

-I usually add a lot of comments to the layout object, to make it clear how each layout is intended to be used.
-Since the use of a layout object limits the variation
+I typically include numerous comments in the layout object to clarify the intended use of each layout.
+Keep in mind that a developer might choose the wrong values from the layout, resulting in an inconsistent appearance.
+However, since the use of a layout object constrains the variation in ad-hoc styles, it still promotes greater consistency.
-in the ad-hoc styles, it's a step in the direction of greater consistency.
-However, it doesn't guarantee a consistent look, since a developer might pick the wrong
-values from the layout.
-This is just another manifestation of the trade-off problem, which does not have a perfect solution.

 ## Breaking out components

-If we know that email fields should have the same HTML structure everywhere in the application, then we can extract the HTML structure into an `EmailField` component function.
-This reduces our ability to make local changes, because when the component function is changed then the email field will be updated everywhere in the application.
-However, the fact that we are using CSS classes for intrinsic styles helps to mitigate this loss of flexibility.
-For example, we can target `FormField__Input` elements that appear on an `AuthPage`, and make them look different from `FormField__Input` elements on the `UserProfilePage`.
-We have to keep an eye on complexity though.
-When it becomes complicated to get the right look and behavior for a component in a particular context, then it's probably better to use dedicated component functions.
-For example, we could create a `AuthEmailField` component that uses a `AuthEmailField__Input` CSS class, and a `UserProfileEmailField` component that uses a `UserProfileEmailField__Input`.
-If `AuthEmailField` and `UserProfileEmailField` have duplicated logic, then this logic can be moved into reusable hooks.
+If we know that email fields should have the same HTML structure throughout the application, then we can extract this structure into an `EmailField` component function.
+This approach reduces our ability to make local adjustments, as changes to the component function will affect email fields across the entire application.
+However, utilizing CSS classes for intrinsic styles helps alleviate this loss of flexibility.
+For instance, we can target `FormField__Input` elements on an `AuthPage` and differentiate them from `FormField__Input` elements on the `UserProfilePage`.

+Nonetheless, it's crucial to keep an eye on complexity.
+If achieving the desired appearance and behavior for a component in a specific context becomes challenging, then it might be more suitable to use dedicated component functions.
+For example, we could create an `AuthEmailField` component that uses an `AuthEmailField__Input` CSS class and a `UserProfileEmailField` component that uses a `UserProfileEmailField__Input` class.
+If `AuthEmailField` and `UserProfileEmailField` share duplicated logic, then this logic can be moved into reusable hooks.

 ## A repeating challenge

-It becomes clear now that we have to solve the trade-off problem many times, in many different contexts.
-We must decide whether to extract certain HTML elements into components, or leave them inline.
-Also, we have to decide whether we want a single component (e.g. `EmailFormField`) that can be used in multiple contexts, or if we should use a different component function in each context (e.g. `AuthEmailField` and `UserProfileEmailField`).
-This seems like a headache, but there is also good news: since we are not locked into a particular approach, we can choose the best solution for each context.
-We can start out by inlining our styles, which gives us a lot of freedom and control.
-Then, in particular cases, we can decide to extract certain parts into CSS classes, layouts and components.
-If we're not happy then we can revert those changes.
-In my opinion, this is better than using a component library such as Material UI, where all UI elements are boxed in by default, and where we might be forced to break into these boxes if we want more flexibility.
+It should be clear now that the trade-off between consistency, code reuse and flexibility must be addressed in numerous contexts.
+We need to decide whether to extract specific HTML elements into components or leave them inline.
+Additionally, we must determine whether to use a single component (e.g., EmailFormField) applicable in multiple contexts or implement a different component function for each context (e.g., AuthEmailField and UserProfileEmailField).
+While this may seem daunting, there is a silver lining: since we aren't confined to a particular approach, we can select the most suitable solution for each context.

+Initially, we can opt for inlining our styles, providing greater freedom and control.
+In specific cases, we may choose to extract certain aspects into CSS classes, layouts, and components.
+If we find the results unsatisfactory, we can always revert those changes.
+In my opinion, this approach is more favorable than utilizing a component library like Material UI, where all UI elements are restricted by default, and we might need to circumvent these constraints to achieve more flexibility.